chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Reddit Discussion around WNTYAB.md

 > For the documenter too closely integrated documentation is harder to maintain, harder to spot what needs changes.
 If it is well structured and separated, that should be a lot easier.
 > Of course that does not mean it has to be completely separate, separately hosted documentation instances.
 And of course they should link to related other documentation.
 As long as there is distinct separation on an article/page level that's separated enough.

-- closely integrated documentation is harder to maintain; loosely integrated documentation is easier to maintain
+- closely integrated documentation is harder to maintain
+- loosely integrated documentation is easier to maintain

 > The page you linked, to fpm, doesn't seem to have a lot of documentation.
 The intro page spans all areas of course.
 There is Packages which clearly is technical reference documentation - so it is separate from the other documentation.
 Use Cases is more of a tutorial and how-to.